amadad/civic-agentcy/README.md

 --

-# Contributing
+## Contributing

 Contributions to the **Civic Agentcy** are welcome.
 Please ensure to follow the project's code standards and submit pull requests for review.
+Contact [Ali Madad](mailto:ali@scty.org) for any questions or issues.

 ## License